AdrianAntico/AutoQuant/README.md

 <p>

 ##### **AutoNLS()**
-Automated nonlinear regression modeling.
+<code>AutoNLS()</code> is an automated nonlinear regression modeling.
 This function automatically finds the best model fit from the suite of models below and merges predictions to source data file.
 Great for forecasting growth over time or estimating single variable nonlinear functions.
 * Models included:
   * Asymptotic
   * Asymptotic through origin